Bakhomious/unideb-state-exam/src/1-5-2-games.md

 ## Two-player Zero-sum Games

-Deterministic, two-plater, turn-taking, perfect information and zero-sum games.
+Deterministic, two-player, turn-taking, perfect information (fully observable) and zero-sum games (whatever one player wins, the other loses.
+Therefore, the player share no common interests.).

 - Example: Chess